run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/process-integration-flow.md

 The process integration flows are workflows that have tasks performed by users and may also have automatic tasks performed by the system.

 ##HOW TO ACCESS
-1- Access the functionality through the menu **Workflow/ESI  → Administration → Workflow/ ESI design.**
+1- Access the functionality through the menu Workflow/ESI > Administration > Workflow/ ESI design.

 ##PRECONDITIONS
 1- Not applicable